-In the 1980s and 90s, cocaine, and its freebase form crack cocaine, saw a surge in use, which was called an epidemic.
-It spurred a number of societal consequences including hardline political stances on drugs, particularly in lower class settings.
+In the 1980s and 1990s, cocaine, and its freebase form crack cocaine, saw a surge in use.
+It spurred some societal consequences, including hardline political stances on drugs, particularly in lower class settings.
 It also spawned anti-drug campaigns like “Just Say No” and Drug Abuse Resistance Education (D.A.R.E.).

-It can also cause an increased heart rate and in overdose, hyperthermia and high blood pressure can lead to death.
+It can also cause an increased heart rate, and in overdose, hyperthermia, and high blood pressure can lead to death.
 Addiction occurs when a protein called FosB alters functions in a part of the brain called the nucleus accumbens.

-Use of the drug declined in the early 2000s but it still remains a significant drug abused today.
+Use of the drug declined in the early 2000s, but it still remains a significant drug that’s abused today.
 Meth production in illegal laboratories in and outside of the U.S. increased— and use with it.
-In 2011, the National Survey on Drug Use and Health found that over 11 million people used meth at some point in their lives and that 133,000 used it for the first time.
+In 2011, the National Survey on Drug Use and Health found that more than 11 million people used meth at some point in their lives and that 133,000 used it for the first time.

-MDMA, also known as ecstasy or molly, is a popular club drug that is sold in the form of small pressed tablets.
-It is a unique drug in that its effects allow it to be several categories including empathogen and even psychedelic.
+MDMA, also known as ecstasy or Molly, is a popular club drug sold in the form of small pressed tablets.
+It is a unique drug in that its effects allow it to be several categories, including an empathogen and even a psychedelic.
 However, its effects in the brain are similar to other stimulants.
 It causes the release of serotonin, norepinephrine, and dopamine and prevents their reuptake.

-Prescription stimulants are primarily used to treat ADHD and narcolepsy.
+Prescription stimulants are primarily used to treat ADHD (attention-deficit disorder hyperactivity disorder) and narcolepsy.
 Unlike other stimulant drugs, it’s rarely used recreationally.
 Instead, it’s abused, particularly on college campuses as a way to enhance academic performance.